LaFosseAcademy/barts_training/session_notes/module_1_session_notes.md

 ## Block 1 - Getting Data into Excel Online

 So before we get started we need some data.
+Initially remember we're just focussing on **how you should manually interact with raw data in order to extract information.**

 You should have been invited to a SharePoint, I'll share the link on Teams as well just incase the invite has got lost.